 Studies into the effects of CBD on the gut cite that the ECS system needs to be researched further for its role in digestive conditions and diseases such as IBS, IBD, Crohn’s disease and Colitis.

 Scientific evidence surrounding CBD and IBS specifically is still lacking, but one major study did find that CBD was effective in treating more serious IBD.
 It’d certainly be rational to think then that CBD can yield positive benefits for sufferers of IBS too, by moderating the behaviour of the digestive tract.

 The causes of IBS are diverse but we know that stress and anxiety at least play a role.

-well-established.
+The evidence surrounding CBD’s potential to treat stress, depression and anxiety is well-established.
 CBD interacts with the production of serotonin, a chemical that plays a leading role in our mental wellbeing, appetite and sleep.
 By enhancing serotonin production, CBD can positively impact our stress levels and psychological well-being.